mookieepps/musicdiscuss/README.md

 # Structure
 This web application will need to follow as a open ended review/discussion.
 Everything will only be based on only music.
 Music that has been licenesed or music that may be from other services.

+# Goal
+The goal of this web application is to present artists a open source work platform to where they can maybe update their own singles and possibily change productions, sounds, possibly could add other artists, and complete a song to its best ability.